UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 ### Doors

-**Forcing Doors** All doors are stuck and must be burst open by force with a 5+ on a d6.
+**Forcing Doors** All doors are stuck and must be burst open by force with a roll of 5+ on a d6.
 A failed attempt makes surprising whatever is behind the door impossible.

 **Hear Noises** Characters can listen at doors and attempt to hear if the room is occupied on a roll of 5+ on a d6.
 Note that the undead make no sound.